Breeze/breeze.github.io/doc-net/contextprovider.md

 The base implementation of this method simply returns the incoming dictionary unchanged.
 There is no need to call the base implementation in your override.

 <a name="AfterSaveEntities"></a>

 ## AfterSaveEntities

-<i>AfterSaveEntities</i> gives access the to entities after they've been saved to the database, and after database-assigned identifiers have been assigned.
+`AfterSaveEntities` gives access the to entities after they've been saved to the database, and after database-assigned identifiers have been assigned.

     protected override void AfterSaveEntities(Dictionary<Type, List<EntityInfo>> saveMap, List<KeyMapping> keyMappings)